docent-net/maciej.lasyk.info/content/2015-03-12-spring-conferences.md

   one - day event, which will bring together all the greatest minds of our Polish Open - source scene.
 I'll give there talk about [Docker containers](http://opensourcesummit.pl/maciej-lasyk/).
-And finally I'll have oppurtunity to see [Grzegorz Nosek's]() presentation about Ansible and take part in his trainings!
+And finally I'll have opportunity to see [Grzegorz Nosek's]() presentation about Ansible and take part in his trainings!
 - \#DevOps meeting, Atmosphere Shuttle - 2015-03-26 - this is a DevOps meetup
   where I'll give a talk about changing old & stiff envs into more devops.
 This